wilsonliaows/docs/formulas/number-formulas.md

 | 45.0.present? | true   |

 ## to_i
 This function can be used on a number to only take its integer value.
+Floats will be rounded down.

 ### Example